alphagov/government-service-design-manual/service-manual/measurement/index.md

 * [completion rate](/service-manual/measurement/completion-rate.html)
 * [digital take-up](/service-manual/measurement/digital-takeup.html)

 These aren't the only things a service will measure.
-Each team will want to identify unique indicators to help judge the effectiveness of a service, and you can read [guidance on establishing these bespoke KPIs](/service-manual/measurement/other-kpis.html)too.
+Each team will want to identify unique indicators to help judge the effectiveness of a service, and you can read [guidance on establishing these bespoke KPIs](/service-manual/measurement/other-kpis.html) too.

 ## What happens to the data